Kirstie Gordon

-Kirstie Louise Gordon (born 20 October 1997) is a Scottish cricketer who currently plays for Kent, The Blaze and Birmingham Phoenix as a slow-left arm orthodox bowler.
+Kirstie Louise Gordon (born 20 October 1997) is a Scottish cricketer who currently plays for Kent, The Blaze and Trent Rockets as a slow-left arm orthodox bowler.
 She played for Scotland from 2012 to 2017, before switching nationality to England for the 2018 ICC Women's World Twenty20 tournament.
-She has previously played for Nottinghamshire, Loughborough Lightning and Otago.
+She has previously played for Nottinghamshire, Loughborough Lightning, Birmingham Phoenix and Otago.